pauloeli/ig-new-posts-downloader/README.md

-Certainly, here's the updated README.md with a "Piece of Advice" section:

-# Instagram Post Downloader
+# Instagram New Post Downloader

 This Python script allows you to download Instagram posts from specific user profiles and generate HTML pages for easy viewing. **Please note that the developer is not responsible for any misuse of this script**, and it should be used in